Sshhxd/Windows-Registry-Log-Analyzer/README.md

 ```

 ## 🚀 How to Run

+1. Make sure you add the path to your log file here: `file_path = r""`

+2. Install python or open the control panel and type:
 ```
 python Log_Analyzer_Tool.py
 ```
-Make sure `log.txt` is in the same directory as the python script.

-#### (Optional: Change the file name and file extension inside the python script)

 ---